Kitchen Remodeling in San Diego

 You want to open the kitchen to living or dining space

-Removing or reworking a wall to connect the kitchen is a structural project, not a cosmetic one — it belongs in a full remodel conversation.
+Removing or reworking a wall to connect the kitchen is a structural project, not a cosmetic one, so it belongs in a full remodel conversation.

 Why remodel with a design-build team